Don’t Miss a Single Update or New Release! Sign up Today

 While Anastrozole has been found effective in treating low testosterone and infertility, it is not effective in treating erectile dysfunction and other sexual function problems.
 There may be incidences where healthcare providers prescribe Anastrozole off-label for low T. It is usually prescribed in low doses in men who are receiving testosterone replacement therapy (TRT).
 This medication comes in tablet form and is taken by mouth.

-Anastrozole comes with a number of side effects, which include depression, arthritis, back pain, hot flashes, and bone fractures.
+Anastrozole comes with several side effects, which include depression, arthritis, back pain, hot flashes, and bone fractures.
 According to the Mayo Clinic, Anastrozole can cause other side effects, which include rib and back pain, feelings of warmth, decreased height, and congestion.

 Some of the most common side effects of Anastrozole include the following: